WatadaShingo/tsunami-1d/README.md

 dispersion including the effects of the compressibility of seawater, the elasticity of the Earth, and the spatio-temporal change in gravity associated with the tsunami motion of seawater and the deformation of the solid Earth.

+2023/09/01
+In the Python directory, Python scripts to generate animations of 1D tsunami propagation have been added.

 ## References
 * Watada, Kusumoto, and Satake (2014), Traveltime delay and initial phase